Countingseamus/StarWarsApp/README.md

 5. Unit Tests
 Unit tested the Controllers and Utilities that contained the logic.
 Did not unit test Models as there is no logic to test or the LogisticsProgram as it required user input and private methods.
+Used MSTest and Moq.

 Notes:
 Avoided static methods as I prefer to follow a OOP approach and even do static methods would be fine for this basic program I decided against them for better practice.

 Improvements:
 HTTPClient could be implemented better for greater abstraction or at least unit testability.
-Dependency Injection and abstraction to avoid newing up so many objects.
+Dependency Injection & abstraction to avoid newing up so many objects and provide greater flexibility in future and testability.